-- behave in a manner which would lead any reasonable person to question their suitability to work with children or act as a role model. - make, or encourage others to make, unprofessional personal comments which scapegoat, demean or humiliate, or which might be interpreted as such of personal choice and self-expression.
+A person's dress and appearance are matters of personal choice and self-expression.
 However adults should dress in ways which are appropriate to their role and this may need to be different to how they dress when not at work.